Many geometric techniques and solutions hinge on finding the measures of a shape's angles.

 But, if you think about angles as a "turning" motion, you can really see and understand why that's true.

-Using this observation, what is the measure of the the pink-shaded angle in the figure?
+Using this observation, what is the measure of the the pink-shaded angle above the question mark in the figure?

 If this fan of angles adds up to a half turn, what is the value of